Samreay/Samreay/content/reviews/stargazers_war/index.md

 ---
 title:  "A review of J. P. Valentine's 'The Stargazers War'"
-description: "Sect-based cultivation novel with a sci-fi bend."
+description: "Sect-based cultivation novel with a sci-fi bend.
+Strong characters and good prose, plus a setting that is begging to be explored further."
 date: 2023-05-28
 auth: J. P. Valentine
 categories: [reviews]